Camden NJ Methamphetamine Lawyers

 It is important to note that you may face additional charges and penalties if you are accused of distributing meth in a school zone or within 1,000 feet of school property (including a school bus).
 New Jersey also criminalizes possession of meth with intent to distribute within 500 feet of certain public property, which includes public housing, public parks, and other government-owned facilities.
 A conviction for a public property drug crime exposes you to significantly enhanced penalties and a mandatory minimum term of imprisonment.

-Contact a Mount Holly Methamphetamine Defense Lawyer to Discuss Your Case
+Contact a Pennsauken Methamphetamine Defense Lawyer to Discuss Your Case

 Criminal charges for meth can be harmful under any circumstances.
 The attorneys at our criminal defense law firm understand the stakes and will work tirelessly to help you avoid the consequences of a conviction.
 If you or someone you love has been arrested for possession or distribution of methamphetamine, contact our criminal defense lawyers for immediate assistance.
 Consultations are free of charge, so call 609-832-3202 now.
 Don’t risk your future.